 top of page

-International Society on Loop Quantum Gravity
+on Loop Quantum Gravity

 Mission

-and serving the researchers behind.
+and serve the researchers behind it

 Quantum gravity aims to combine the lessons of Einstein's general theory of relativity about gravity, space and time with the insights of quantum mechanics.
 It is expected to lead to new insights into our fundamental understanding of the universe as it unravels the quantum nature of spacetime itself.